guinucool/GaitRecognitionIn-The-Wild/README.md

 The first two datasets' data is better treated than the second ones, requiring the neural networks less epochs to learn its patterns.

-As seen in the table of results, this diminituion of epochs barely affects the performance of models and it is much more viable to train the large quantity of desired models.
+As seen in the table of results, this diminution of epochs barely affects the performance of models and it is much more viable to train the large quantity of desired models.

 #### The Pre-Processing Problem